conduktor/conduktor-docs/docs/platform/navigation/settings/alerts.md

 :::warning
 If the owner of an alert is deleted, the associated alerts will also be deleted.
 :::
-- (optional) comments lets you add a description explaining what the alert does or why you created it.
+- (optional) a description explaining what the alert does or why you created it.
 This is useful if you're creating an external alert.
 - a destination: internal (Conduktor Console) or external (Slack, Teams or Webhook).
 Each alert can have **only one external destination**.
 To verify that it works, click **Send test**.

 ## Manage alerts